home-assistant/home-assistant.io/source/hassio/installation.markdown

 2. Install Hass.io:

-   - Flash the downloaded image to an SD card using [Etcher][etcher].
+   - Flash the downloaded image to an SD card using [balenaEtcher][balenaEtcher].
 We recommend at least a 32 GB SD card to avoid running out of space.
    - Load the appliance image into your virtual machine software.

 3. Optional - set up the WiFi or static IP: On a USB stick, create the `network/my-network` file and follow the [HassOS howto][hassos-network].